agustus9/GRC-Data-Security-Portfolio/README.md

 ---

-### 💼 Purview Regex Expressions & Custom Sensitive Information Types

-### 📘 Microsoft Purview Regex Expressions & Custom Sensitive Information Types

-This section provides curated and custom-built Regular Expressions (Regex) for use in **Microsoft Purview** Data Loss Prevention (DLP) and Information Protection policies.

-These patterns are used to define **Custom Sensitive Information Types (SITs)** that extend beyond the default Purview catalog and help address compliance with frameworks such as **NIST, HIPAA, PCI-DSS, GDPR**, and **ISO 27001**.

----

 ## 📚 About Microsoft Purview Custom SITs

 Microsoft Purview lets you define your own custom Sensitive Information Types (SITs) to detect proprietary, regulated, or internal data formats using: